 However, seven months after the 2011 eradication operation took place, a monitoring expedition confirmed that rats are unfortunately still present on Henderson Island.
 There is more work to do to save Henderson's unique wildlife.

-Mike Clarke, Chief Executive of the RSPB ‘While everyone involved in the first attempt was bitterly disappointed to learn that our efforts to eradicate rats from the island failed, we are still committed to working with the Pitcairn community to restore Henderson Island World Heritage Site and if possible, eradicate rats from the island’.
+Mike Clarke, Chief Executive of the RSPB, said: "While everyone involved in the first attempt was bitterly disappointed to learn that our efforts to eradicate rats from the island failed, we are still committed to working with the Pitcairn community to restore Henderson Island World Heritage Site and if possible, eradicate rats from the island.